 Does dabbling in artsy charm and natural beauty sound like your type of getaway?
-Pack your bags for Vermont and discover the best things to do in Burlington, VT!
+Pack your bags for Vermont and discover all the fun things to do in Burlington, VT!
 Settled between the Green Mountains and Lake Champlain, Vermont’s largest city is the quintessential New England vacation and one of the coolest small cities in the Northeast.

 The top tourist attractions in Burlington offer no shortage of outdoor activities.
-Go sightseeing as you bike along the Island Line Trail or try paddleboarding on the tranquil waters of Lake Champlain.
+Go sightseeing as you bike along the Island Line Trail, or try paddleboarding on the tranquil waters of Lake Champlain.
 History buffs will love visiting the Ethan Allen Homestead Museum to delve into Burlington’s rich Revolutionary War history or exploring the eclectic collection of Americana art at the Shelburne Museum.

 With so many points of interest to choose from, creating your ideal Burlintogn itinerary can be challenging.
 Launch the perfect Vermont trip with this guide to the best places to visit in Burlington, VT.

-Best places to visit in Burlington, VT
+Must-see places to visit in Burlington, VT

 Looking to chill out in Burlington?
 Lounge along the scenic banks of Lake Champlain at Waterfront Park.
 You’ll find plenty of outdoor activities and picturesque views at this popular urban park.
 Whether you want to explore the paths, have a picnic, or simply enjoy the views, your whole family will love Waterfront Park.